carlesfernandez/gnsssdr-telecorenta/README.md

   gnss-sdr --c=./rtl.conf
 ```

-where `xxx` and `yyy` are the bus number and the device ID of the previous steps.
-The GNSS receiver should start working.
+In this command, `xxx` and `yyy` represent the bus number and device ID obtained in the previous steps.
+The software-defined GNSS receiver should now start operating.

+Please note that the antenna must have a clear line of sight to a significant portion of the sky to receive signals from a sufficient number of satellites for computing Position, Velocity, and Time (PVT) solutions.

-## Example of configuration file
+# Example of a GNSS-SDR configuration file

+Below is a sample configuration file for GNSS-SDR:

 ```
 [GNSS-SDR]